dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 :::info
-For the complete hands-on project on “Orchestrating unstructured data pipelines with dagster and `dlt`", please refer to [article](https://dagster.io/blog/dagster-dlt).
-The author offers a detailed overview and steps for ingesting GitHub issue data from a repository and storing it in BigQuery.
+For a complete picture of Dagster's integration with dlt, please refer to their [documentation](https://docs.dagster.io/integrations/embedded-elt/dlt).
+This documentation offers a detailed overview and steps for ingesting GitHub data and storing it in Snowflake.
 You can use a similar approach to build your pipelines.
 :::

 ### Additional Resources